 Here’s why:

-- The mechanical hill lift makes it super easy for anyone to get to the top (again, and again, and again) so you can save all energy for the thrill of the ride.
+The mechanical hill lift makes it super easy for anyone to get to the top (again and again and again) so you can save all your energy for the thrill of the ride.

 Find this year’s rates and details by calling the park office at 517-676-2233.